marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: returns_twice function attribute, functions that return more than once

-.. gcc-attr:: returns_twice
+.. fn-attr:: returns_twice

-  The :gcc-attr:`returns_twice` attribute tells the compiler that a function may return more than one time.
+  The :fn-attr:`returns_twice` attribute tells the compiler that a function may return more than one time.
 The compiler ensures that all registers are dead before calling such a function and emits a warning about the variables that may be clobbered after the second return from the function.
 Examples of such functions are ``setjmp`` and ``vfork``.
-  The ``longjmp`` -like counterpart of such function, if any, might need to be marked with the :gcc-attr:`noreturn` attribute.
+  The ``longjmp`` -like counterpart of such function, if any, might need to be marked with the :fn-attr:`noreturn` attribute.

 .. index:: section function attribute, functions in arbitrary sections

-.. gcc-attr:: section ("section-name")
+.. fn-attr:: section ("section-name")

   Normally, the compiler places the code it generates in the ``text`` section.
   Sometimes, however, you need additional sections, or you need certain